charlyz/transition-animator/README.md

 This is my thesis project for my Management master.
 Catholic University Leuven worked on finding ways to help users to get used to a new UI when designers revamp their aplication.
 My project focused on creating a new language to specify *storyboards*.
-Each storyboard would show to the end users all the transitions that happened from the old UI to the new one.
+Each storyboard would then be interpreted and would show to the end users all the transitions that happened from the old UI to the new one.
 Full thesis [here](http://iamlookingforaninternship.com/ressources/memoire.pdf) and related paper [here](http://dl.acm.org/citation.cfm?id=1996501)

 # Proof of concept